 Terrible tale, right?

 I don’t think it’s true, thank goodness.
-The genealogy chart in this research paper about William Kehoe doesn’t show any record of twin boys who died at a young age.
+The chimneys weren’t large enough to fit children and the genealogy chart in this research paper about William Kehoe doesn’t show any record of twin boys who died at a young age.

 Kehoe House | 123 Habersham Street, Savannah, GA 31401

 The Hamilton-Turner Inn is another luxurious bed and breakfast option.

 It’s located facing Lafayette Square, which is just steps away from the magnificent Cathedral of St. John the Baptist.